Range Rings for Google Earth (RINGS)

 © Google - Image USGS

-Ring radii are integral multiples of the user-specified Normal Radius Interval, which in turn, is a multiple of the minimum radius interval.
-The minimum radius interval is 1 for feet or meters and 0.025 for miles or kilometers.
+Ring radii are integral multiples of the minimum radius interval, 1 for feet or meters and 0.025 for miles or kilometers.
 A maximum of 200 rings may be drawn per query.
 To suppress index rings, enter 0 for the Index Line Width.

 An annulus or sector of an annulus with arbitrary radii may be drawn instead of rings by selecting Annulus or Sector on the input form.
 To draw a disk or sector of a disk, enter 0 for the Starting Radius.
 To draw only the boundary of sectors and annuli, enter 0 for Opacity.
 Sectors and annuli that cross the antimeridian should be drawn with zero opacity to avoid a known Google Earth issue.